storizzi/quora-backup/README.md

 - `OUTPUT_MARKDOWN_FILES`: Set to `true`, `yes`, `1`, or `on` to output Markdown files.
 This is on by default.
 - `RETRY_FAILED_CONTENT`: Set to `true`, `yes`, `1`, or `on` if you want to retry downloading content pages if it did not work before.
 This also works if you previously excluded a content type (e.g. md) and now want to include it.
 This is on by default.
 - `MAX_RETRIES`: The maximum number of retries for scraping.
 Default is 20.
 - `SCROLL_TIMEOUT_MS`: The timeout for scrolling the page.
-Default is 1000 ms.
-- `ANSWER_CLICK_MS`: The delay after clicking an answer.
-Default is 300 ms.
+Default is 2000 ms.
 - `HTML_TEMPLATE_FILENAME`: The HTML template filename.
 Default is `template.html` in the script directory.
 The template should contain `{{title}}` for where the question title should appear and `{{content}}` for where the answer should appear.
 The default file is in the source code directory.
 - `CONSOLE_OUTPUT`: Set to `true`, `yes`, `1`, or `on` to enable console output of data for debugging purposes.
 Default is false.
 - `DEBUG_HTML`: Set to `true`, `yes`, `1`, or `on` to enable HTML debugging output.
 Default is false.